compulab-yokneam/Documentation/etc/imx95/imx95_m7.md

 NXP EVK examples that use only CPU and memory functionality should be readily portable.
 Examples using board peripherals may require UCM-iMX95-specific pinmux, clock and peripheral configuration.

-One final caveat: with the current imx-mkimage implementation, `flash_lpboot_sm_m7` is a TCM target.
-It should not be run after the DDR target because it regenerates and overwrites `flash.bin`.

 NXP references:

 - [MCUXpresso procedure](https://mcuxpresso.nxp.com/mcuxsdk/25.12.00/html/boards/i.MX/imx95lpd5evk19/gettingStarted/topics/run_a_demo_application.html)